pactflow/example-bi-directional-provider-dotnet/README.md

 In the following diagram, you can see how the provider testing process works.

-When we call "can-i-deploy" the cross-contract validation process kicks off on Pactflow, to ensure any consumer consumes a valid subset of the OAS for the provider.
+When we call "can-i-deploy" the cross-contract validation process kicks off on PactFlow, to ensure any consumer consumes a valid subset of the OAS for the provider.

 ![Provider Test](docs/provider-scope.png "Provider Test")